module Froc:Functional reactive programmingsig..end

 The body of a listener or update function (such as the function

-) delimits a dynamic scope, which is governed by the signals to which it is attached.
+passed to bind) delimits a dynamic scope, which is governed by the signals to which it is attached.
 When a signal

 changes, listeners and dependents attached within the dynamic